Ring boy scandal

-The ring boy scandal is a sex scandal in the World Wrestling Federation (WWF; now known as WWE) centered around allegations that in the late 1980s and early 1990s ring announcer Mel Phillips (1941–2012) had recruited teenage boys for the purposes of sexual exploitation.
-The scandal, which came at a time of turmoil for WWF—at the same time, they were suspected of supplying illegal steroids to their wrestlers—resulted in the dismissal of Phillips, Terry Garvin and, temporarily, Pat Patterson in 1992.
+The ring boy scandal is a sex scandal in the World Wrestling Federation (WWF; now WWE) centered around allegations that ring announcer Mel Phillips (1941–2012) had recruited teenage boys for the purposes of sexual exploitation during the late 1980s and early 1990s.
+The scandal, which came at a time of turmoil for the WWF—the promotion was suspected of supplying illegal steroids to their wrestlers at the same time—resulted in the dismissal of Phillips, Terry Garvin and, temporarily, Pat Patterson in 1992.